50th GST Council: One Levy for Skill and Chance Games

 “Our agenda is not to end any industry… all types of businesses have to function… there was discussion on the moral question that on one front, you do not want to end an industry.
 But that does not mean that you give more incentives to them than essential goods… all states participated in this decision which has been pending for the last 2-3 years.
 We could take the decision because every state clearly participated in it,” Sitharaman pointed out.

-“The decisions were intensive and were taken after consultation with all the members, including those representing states like Goa and Sikkim, where casinos form a key part of the tourism sector,” she added.
+She added that they made the decisions after intensive consultation with all the members.
+Including those representing states like Goa and Sikkim.
+Where casinos form a key part of the tourism sector,” she added.